lynxkite/lynxkite/README.md

 builds LynxKite and Ecosystem, and by default uses this new build to run the tests.
 After building LynxKite it calls `test_big_data.py`.
-You can also call `test_big_data.py` manually, but before doing this, don't forget to build your currently checked out branch, or use a release.
+You can also call `test_big_data.py` manually, but before doing this, don't forget to build your currently checked out branch (`make ecosystem` or `ecosystem/native/build.sh`), or use a release.
 In the later case you need to update your `biggraph_releases` repo.

-The performance tests are implemented as Luigi tasks and they are using the Python Remote API to run LynxKite operations on the test data.
+The performance tests are implemented as Luigi tasks and they use the Python Remote API to run LynxKite operations on the test data.
 There are two wrapper tasks `AllTests` and `DefaultTests` which can be used to run predefined test sets.
 You can also pick a single test task to run.